CampusIoT/orbimote/field_test_device/README.md

 * Downlink for configuring the DRPWSZ_SEQUENCE
 * Downlink for configuring Confirmation
 * Downlink for rejoining (see Certiification Test)
-* Downlink for setting ADR (see Certiification Test)
+* Downlink for setting ADR (see Certification Test)